 Background

 From March-September annually, the building will be producing more energy than it is consuming and thus the facility will be building "Net Metering Credits" with the electrical utility.
-Funding for this project is from a combination of the Local Government Climate Action Plan fund and through the BC Hydro Self-generating rebate program.

 Project Contact